Skip to main content

 Options

 The plugin is configured via otel.yaml in the Netdata configuration directory.
+Only the fields you want to change need to be specified.

 Config options